How Much Does It Cost To Retain A New Jersey Certified Criminal Trial Attorney In A Criminal Case?

 Retainer Fees In Criminal Cases

-Joel M Bacher offers two major types of legal fees in criminal cases, FLAT FEES and HOURLY FEES.
-The type of fee you select will depend on what you want included in your retainer fee.
+Joel Bacher offers two major types of legal fees in criminal cases, FLAT FEES and HOURLY FEES.
+The type of fee you select will depend on what you want to be included in your retainer fee.

 - FLAT FEE: Once the overall fee is set, it covers the cost of the representation for the time period specified by the agreement.
 It does not matter how many hours the lawyer spends on your defense, as all time is included in the fee.
 The fee is capped at the set amount.